View Synthesis of Dynamic Scenes based on Deep 3D Mask Volume: Dataset

 \subsection{Dataset statistics}

-\edit{Our videos are mostly around 1 to 2 minutes long and all videos are shot in 120 FPS.} We cover different scenes to ensure that the surface reflectance variety is high enough.
+Our videos are mostly around 1 to 2 minutes long and all videos are shot in 120 FPS.
+We cover different scenes to ensure that the surface reflectance variety is high enough.
 For example, in Fig.\ref{fig:scene} we show that in our dataset we cover different buildings, furniture, foliage and specularity effects.
-Another important aspect of our dataset is the inclusion of different human motions, including slower motions like walking, sitting down and faster motions, such as running, jumping and arms waving. \edit{We now discuss four possible types of occlusion interactions and show the numbers of their occurrences in Table~\ref{tab:statistics}}.
+Another important aspect of our dataset is the inclusion of different human motions, including slower motions like walking, sitting down and faster motions, such as running, jumping and arms waving.
+We now discuss four possible types of occlusion interactions and show the numbers of their occurrences in Table~\ref{tab:statistics}.

 \boldstartspace{(a) Static occluder and static background.} Most view synthesis methods target this case as this is one of the most common cases.
 We desribe it as a static occluder in the scene blocking the line-of-sight from the cameras to the background scene.
 For instance, the table in the sitting scene shown in Fig. \ref{fig:scene} occludes the areas behind.
 Background information can only be acquired from the views with direct line-of-sight.
 As such, it is difficult to recover the unseen regions without prior knowledge of the scene.
 However, temporal consistency in these areas is easily achievable because inputs remain relatively unchanged throughout the video.
-Hallucination of the disoccluded areas can also remain the same for this case. {\LX{When the cameras are static, doesnot this case mean the video is just still frames? then there is no temporal consistency issue at all.
-The last few sentences should be revised.}}
+Hallucination of the disoccluded areas can also remain the same for this case.

 \boldstartspace{(b) Dynamic occluder and static background.} Another type of event happens when a dynamic object is moving across the scene.
 For example, when a person is walking through the scene, the camera has line-of-sight on the background behind the person at some point in the video.
 In this case, it is relatively easy to acquire static background information as the occluder does not block the line-of-sight in all video frames.
 Combining information from multiple frames throughout the video provides an accurate rendering of what is behind the dynamic occluder.
 Temporal consistency in this case can also be maintained by substituting the static background for the dynamically-occluded regions.
 In other words, we can perform hole-filling based on the observations from other video frames.
 Our proposed method takes advantage of this prior knowledge to generate temporally-stable view synthesis results, as opposed to previous methods.